mawoodwa/CSCE3513_TeamProject/README.md

   * Press F5 to move to Play Screen.
 The Play Screen has no functionality and as such, this will be the last screen you see before closing the Tkinter window.
 * On the Play Game screen:
   * Currently, only F5 key has functionality, allowing you to pause/unpause game countdown/warning timer and switch back to Edit Game screen.

+## Database Token, Security, and Information
+* The database token (usually called database url or URI)  may expire after a certain time outside our control unfortuanately.
+This is mentioned by Heroku that it will change periodically automatically.
+If for whatever reason it expires, please email myself (ctj011@uark.edu) or one of the other team members to update the code so that the database works properly.
+* Previously, any user downloading this program would have to set an environment variable, DATABASE_URL, in order to communicate between the database and the program.
+The variable would be set to the database url/URI/database token, previously given in this readme.
+While this would help prevent having to update the code each time by having the user instead send a request for the database url/URI itself, this has been changed for the sake of the grader.
+As mentioned in the next point, it has been removed and hardcoded after asking the professor for ease-of-access.
+* Regarding security: The database token / database url would normally not be shared on a public website such as GitHub; however, by the request of the professor for ease-of-access sake, and since this is an academic learning environment, it is included in the Database.py file.
+It is intended that only the graders and students access the database.

 ## Testing Needed
 * More systems (test with multiple Windows/Linux computers)